Anmoljadgilwar/OpenLibrary/README.md

 # OpenLibrary
-##  OpenLibrary is on the mission to help collage students by providing thair collage specific Note for FREE.
+##  OpenLibrary is on the mission to help collage students by providing them University specific Note for FREE.